 It has become a common practice today to just replace the condenser.
 We do support the fact that this is the technician's decision and we do say "when in doubt, pull it out".
-In severe debris cases, it may even be necessary to remove the PFC from its mountings and reposition the component for flushing, as the larger debris pieces may just churn around in the inlet chamber and need your assistance to guide it out; it can be done.
-Obviously, if a compressor failure is not a consideration; a PFC can easily be flushed of the waste oils while installed in the car, and reused.
+In severe debris cases, flushing with a high energy process such as what HECAT offers may be the only way to get the larger debris pieces to churn around in the inlet chamber and bring it out; it can be done.
+Obviously, if a compressor failure is not a consideration; a PFC can easily be flushed of the waste oils, and reused.